Implementing Object-Oriented Programming in C

-Honestly, I debated for a long time whether to write this topic.
-After all, it's 2026—who's still hand-rolling OOP in C?
-But then I thought about it—embedded development, the Linux kernel, GTK/GLib, the Lua source code: which of these heavyweight C projects doesn't use structs + function pointers for object-oriented programming?
-More importantly, if you don't understand how OOP is pieced together at the C level, your understanding of virtual function tables, vptrs, and dynamic binding in C++ will always be built on sand—you'll know the syntax, but you won't know what's happening underneath.
+To be honest, I debated for a long time whether to write this topic.
+After all, it's 2026—who is still hand-cranking OOP in C?
+But then I thought about it—embedded development, the Linux kernel, GTK/GLib, the Lua source code—every one of these heavyweight C projects uses structs and function pointers to do object-oriented programming.
+More importantly, if you don't understand how OOP is pieced together at the C level, your understanding of virtual function tables (vtables), vptr, and dynamic binding in C++ will always be built on shaky ground—you might know the syntax, but you won't know what's happening under the hood.

-In this chapter, we'll use pure C to hand-roll encapsulation, inheritance, polymorphism, and interface abstraction, and finally assemble a working graphics framework.
-Once you're done, looking back at C++'s class, virtual, and abstract class will give you a satisfying "aha" moment of clarity.
+In this article, we will manually implement encapsulation, inheritance, polymorphism, and interface abstraction in pure C, and finally build a working graphics framework.
+After writing this, looking back at C++ class, virtual, and abstract class, you will have that "aha" moment of clarity.

 Learning Objectives